flatironinstitute/nemos/docs/quickstart.md

 ### Model Arguments

-The `model` object has the following arguments, stored as attributes,
+During initialization, the `GLM` class accepts the following optional input arguments,

 1. `model.observation_model`: The statistical model for the observed variable.
 The only available option so far is `nemos.observation_models.PoissonObservation`, which is the most common choice for modeling spike counts.
 2. `model.regularizer`: Determines the regularization type, defaulting to `nemos.regularizer.Ridge`, for $L_2$ regularization.